Sensory Studio

 We are showcasing our project with Sense charity in collaboration with the Early Intervention Team located at Sense TouchBase Pears in Birmingham.

 Sense is a national charity that supports people who have complex disabilities or are deafblind to communicate, connect and take part in life.
+They commissioned us to design, make and install a suite of custom furniture, tailor-made to support activities for children and their families.

 A collaborative process of knowledge exchange, curiosity and dialogue with the Sense team enabled the creation of a design concept driven by an inclusive approach which celebrates their community.
 This led us to create a suite of playful furniture which actively supports learning in multiple ways.